-Hyperhidrosis (Excessive Sweating) Treatment Clinic London
+Hyperhidrosis (Excessive Sweating) Treatment in London

-London Dermatologists see many cases of hyperhidrosis, so there’s no need to be embarrassed when you discuss your problem.
+We see many cases of hyperhidrosis, so there’s no need to be embarrassed when you discuss your problem.
 Depending on the type of hyperhidrosis, we may ask about your medical history and order medical tests before going ahead with treatment.
 The Dermatology Clinic offers numerous treatment options that have proved highly effective in putting a stop to excessive sweating.

 If you’ve been dealing with hyperhidrosis for a while, you’ve probably tried over the counter antiperspirants, but found that these don’t work.
 Our consultants may prescribe a clinical strength product to block the sweat glands and prevent excessive sweat.
 If your skin is prone to irritation, we’ll prescribe treatment to help control this.